surajmendhe5573/DRFs/README.md

-# Django CRUD API with DRF.gfhjj
+# Django CRUD API with DRF.gfhjjh

 This project demonstrates a simple CRUD (Create, Read, Update, Delete) API built using Django and Django Rest Framework (DRF).
 The application allows you to manage `Item` objects with basic CRUD operations.